The Healthcare Team

 Registration or Admissions Clerk – Registers you in each visit, collects co-payments, checks ID, goes over pre-admission paperwork, collects advanced directives, goes over forms for completeness, answers questions, helps you obtain access to others you might need to see.
 This person, however, does not have a lot of power.
 If you don’t like something, they tell you, don’t shoot the messenger.
 They are just passing along a message.
 It’s not personal.
 They have little flexibility.

 Discharge Clerk – Schedules appointments, provides copies of discharge paperwork, much like the registration person, has little flexibility.
-They can be accommodating but are at the mercy of the person on the other end of the phone they are calling.
+They can be accommodating but are at the mercy of the person on the other end of their calling.
 They can’t give you what you want in most cases.
 You need to ask for their supervisor or the Billing Office if the issue is your bill.

 Care Coordinator – This is the person who works with you to get ready to go home.
-They coordinate with you to find services for home health such as oxygen for home use, a home health agency, transportation home, or whatever you will need to get out of the hospital and home.
-You should have a case manager assigned to you shortly after admission.
-Smaller hospitals may use a Social Worker instead of a Care Coordinator.
+They coordinate with you to find home health services such as oxygen for home use, a home health agency, transportation home, or whatever you will need to get out of the hospital and home.
+It would help if you had a case manager assigned to you shortly after admission.
+Some hospitals may use a Social Worker instead of a Care Coordinator.
 Both can do the same type of coordination.

 Religious services for all faiths available regardless of preference.
 Let the patient relations office know of a desire for religious connection, and they will contact the chaplain’s office to set up a visit.
-Healthcare facilities recognize the importance of faith in the lives of their patients, and even if they do not have the service available on-site, they have connections with people of faith who can come in from most faith groups to meet with patients for support.
+Healthcare facilities recognize the importance of faith in their patients’ lives.
+Even if they do not have the service available on-site, they have connections with people of faith who can come in from most faith groups to meet with patients for support.

 Physical Therapist – Helps persons perform exercises, stretches, warmups, and use equipment to strengthen and restore muscle in hopes of returning individuals to full function.

-Respiratory Therapist – provides breathing treatments, sets up oxygen, draws blood gases, helps with ventilators, assists with helping people cough better, and assists with many other things related to breathing and lung care.
+Respiratory Therapist – provides breathing treatments, sets up oxygen, draws blood gases, helps with ventilators, helps people cough better, and assists with many other things related to breathing and lung care.
 Their state of residence registers them.

 Occupational Therapist – Helps people perform exercises and learn to use muscles in such a way as to regain the capacity to perform daily life activities.